nairgh/MERN-chat/README.md

 Backend
 =======
-Execute the backend folder to serve the mongo db server The rest api's are provided
+Execute the backend folder to serve the mongo db server<br>
+The rest api's are provided<br>
-Test the selected backend api's using postman
+Test the selected backend api's using postman<br>

-provide the .env file with the mongo credentials and jwt secret run npm start to run the backend
+provide the .env file with the mongo credentials and jwt secret <br>
+run npm start to run the backend <br>

 Frontend
 ========